Skip to main content

 Available from: LARIBA American Finance House

-LARIBA uses a proprietary model based on comparable rental rates in your area.
-Your payment is structured around the economic value of living in the home — not an interest rate calculation.
+LARIBA uses an Amana (Trust-based) model, AAOIFI certified by Raqaba LLC.
+Your payment is structured around comparable rental rates in your area — the economic value of living in the home — rather than an interest rate calculation.

 Based on actual rental value